o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     If the output from this command is "Git LFS initialized", then you already have Git LFS installed.

-1. Verify that you have a **credential manager** setup for Git.
+1. Verify that you have a **credential manager** set up for Git.
 Recent versions of Git install a credential manager to store your credentials so that you don't have to enter them for every request.

     ```cmd
     git config credential.helper